Benrobo/nexusai/README.md

 } as TwilioSubPlanInfo;
 ```

-That should create the necessary function for matching embeddings.

 ##### Trying the Voice Call Feature.

 The voice call feature is powered by Twilio, to try it out, you would need to do the following:

 - Get a Twilio account [here](https://www.twilio.com/try-twilio)
+- Get a preium ($5) Elevenlab account [here](https://elevenlabs.io/)
 - Upgrade the account.
 - Purchase a twilio phone number.
 - Update the `.env` file
-  - Make sure `NODE_ENV` is set to `development` otherwise, when purchasing a phone number from Nexus, you would be charged from your twilio balance (even if you've used a test billing account).
+  - Make sure `NODE_ENV` is set to `development` otherwise, when purchasing a phone number from Nexus, you would be charged from your twilio balance (even if you've used a test credit card credentials).
   - Top up your account with atleast (min) `$20`.
 - On purchasing a specific number from nexus, two records would be updated in the db: `purchased_phone_numbers` and `used_phone_numbers`.
-With the original twilio number you purchased directly with your twilio balance, copy that number and update the `used_phone_numbers` table with the `twilio_number` and `phone_number` fields.
+With the original twilio number you purchased directly with your twilio balance, copy that number and update the `used_phone_numbers` table with the `phone` fields.
 - Headover to twilio and update the webhook URL for the phone number with `<ngrok>.ngrok-free.app/api/webhook/tw-phone/voice`.
-(You would only need to do this everytime your ngrok url get reset with a ramdom new sub-domain).
+(You would only need to do this everytime your ngrok url get reset with a random new sub-domain).
 - Now call that specific number linked to your agent.

 5. Start the API server